-Formerly known as: 205 Studio One, Spring: Read Less [-] ARCH 207A Architecture Lectures Colloquium 1 Unit Terms offered: Fall 2020, Fall 2019, Fall 2018 This course accompanies the required introductory design studio in the three-year option of the Master of Architecture program.
+Formerly known as: 205 Studio One, Spring: Read Less [-] ARCH 207A Architecture Lectures Colloquium 1 Unit Terms offered: Fall 2021, Fall 2020, Fall 2019 This course accompanies the required introductory design studio in the three-year option of the Master of Architecture program.
 It is the first in a series of three one-unit colloquia, scheduled consecutively for the first three semesters of the program.
 Students will attend all Wednesday evening lectures of the College of Environmental Design lecture series.
 Every third week, they will meet with the instructor for a one-hour discussion.
 Architecture Lectures Colloquium: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 1 hour of lecture per week Additional Details Subject/Course Level: Architecture/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-Architecture Lectures Colloquium: Read Less [-] ARCH 207B Architecture Research Colloquium 1 Unit Terms offered: Fall 2020, Fall 2019, Spring 2019 This course accompanies the second semester of the required introductory design studio in the three-year option of the Master of Architecture program.
-It is the second in a series of three one-unit colloquia, scheduled consecutively for the first three semesters of the program.
-For a one-hour session each week, faculty in the department of architecture and other departments of the College of Environmental Design will present lectures on their research and design practice.
-Architecture Research Colloquium: Read More [+] Rules & Requirements Prerequisites: Co-requisite with Architecture 200B Repeat rules: Course may be repeated for credit when topic changes.
+Architecture Lectures Colloquium: Read Less [-] ARCH 207B Architecture Research Colloquium 1 Unit Terms offered: Fall 2021, Fall 2020, Fall 2019 This course accompanies the second year of the required architecture and urbanism design studio in the three-year option of the Master of Architecture program.
+It is the second in a series of three oneunit colloquia, scheduled consecutively in the fall for the first three years of the program.
+For a one-hour session each week, faculty in the department of architecture, other departments of the College of Environmental Design, and global guest speakers will present lectures on their research and design practices in urbanism.
+Architecture Research Colloquium: Read More [+] Rules & Requirements Prerequisites: Co-requisite with Architecture 201 Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 1 hour of lecture per week Additional Details Subject/Course Level: Architecture/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-Architecture Research Colloquium: Read Less [-] ARCH 207C Professional Practice Colloquium 1 Unit Terms offered: Fall 2020, Spring 2020, Fall 2018 This course accompanies the required comprehensive design studio in the three-year option of the Master of Architecture program.
+Instructor: Chow Architecture Research Colloquium: Read Less [-] ARCH 207C Professional Practice Colloquium 1 Unit Terms offered: Fall 2021, Fall 2020, Spring 2020 This course accompanies the required comprehensive design studio in the three-year option of the Master of Architecture program.
 It is the third in a series of three one-unit colloquia, scheduled consecutively for the first three semesters of the program.
 Professional Practice Colloquium: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 1 hour of lecture per week Additional Details Subject/Course Level: Architecture/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-Professional Practice Colloquium: Read Less [-] ARCH 207D The Cultures of Practice 3 Units Terms offered: Spring 2020, Spring 2019, Spring 2018 The nature of architectural practice, how it has evolved and how it is changing in today's world is the theme of the class.
+Professional Practice Colloquium: Read Less [-] ARCH 207D The Cultures of Practice 3 Units Terms offered: Spring 2021, Spring 2020, Spring 2019 The nature of architectural practice, how it has evolved and how it is changing in today's world is the theme of the class.
 The course considers how diverse cultures--both anthropological and professional--contribute to practice, and how the culture of practice evolves.
 The class has three five-week modules, devoted to the following themes: traditions of practice, research in the culture of the profession, and innovations in practice.
 The Cultures of Practice: Read More [+] Rules & Requirements Prerequisites: 201 Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Architecture/Graduate Grading: Letter grade.